Are you wondering where to stay in Ghent?

-Discover where to stay in Ghent with this lowdown on its neighbourhoods, to whom they are best suited and Ghent accommodation options.
+Find out which area of the city is right for you in this lowdown on its neighbourhoods, and the best Ghent hotels and apartments.
 From solo travellers to families, luxury to budget travellers, I’ve got you covered.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.